twardokus/v2verifier/README.md

 [GNURadio](https://github.com/gnuradio/gnuradio) version 3.8 is required to run DSRC experiments in V2Verifier.
-Additionally, GNURadio modules from the [WiME project](https://www.wime-project.net/)] are required.
+Additionally, GNURadio modules from the [WiME project](https://www.wime-project.net/) are required.
 Install GNURadio as well as the required WiME modules with the following commands.
-If you encounter any errors, please visit the GNURadio project for their most recent installation instructions and troubleshooting guide.
+If you encounter any errors, please visit the GNURadio project on GitHub for their most recent installation instructions and troubleshooting guide.

     sudo apt install -y python3-pip